ariga/atlas/doc/md/reference.md

-The schema is provided by one or more URLs (to a HCL file or directory, database or migration directory) using the "--to, -t" flag: atlas schema apply -u URL --to file://file1.hcl --to file://file2.hcl atlas schema apply -u URL -t file://schema/ -t file://override.hcl
+The schema is provided by one or more URLs (to a HCL file or directory, database or migration directory) using the "--to, -t" flag: atlas schema apply -u URL --to file://file1.hcl --to file://file2.hcl atlas schema apply -u URL --to file://schema/ --to file://override.hcl

 As a convenience, schema URLs may also be provided via an environment definition in the project file (see: https://atlasgo.io/cli/projects).